 4:00 p.m. - 5:00 p.m.
 EST

 Location: Online Zoom Webinar

-Given complications resulting from coronavirus, we will accept applications for reporting that can be done in your country of residence or remotely.
+Given complications resulting from the COVID-19 pandemic, we will accept applications for reporting that can be done in your country of residence or remotely.
 You may propose international or domestic projects, with in-person-only reporting, remote-only reporting, or a hybrid model using some remote reporting and some in-person reporting.
 Any in-person reporting must follow local health and safety guidelines and is subject to any Georgetown University travel restrictions.

-This information session offered a chance to learn what the fellowship entails and how it is structured.
-It was also an opportunity to ask Pulitzer Center staff and Ryann Craig, Berkley Center's director of student programs, questions about application requirements and expectations.
+This information session offers a chance to learn what the fellowship entails and how it is structured.
+It is also an opportunity to ask Pulitzer Center staff and Ryann Craig, the Berkley Center's director of student programs, questions about application requirements and expectations.

 Discover similar content through these related topics and regions.